Bill Yidumduma Harney: Aboriginal teachings and awards

 Harney is well known as an advocate and ambassador for Aboriginal Australians, and has made several international tours promoting knowledge of Aboriginal Australians.
 He also appears regularly on TV, radio, and film, often speaking on the subject of Aboriginal astronomy.
 In 2003 he published, with Hugh Cairns, Dark Sparklers, detailing the astronomy embedded in the Wardaman culture.
 He has been a finalist several times in the National Aboriginal & Torres Strait Islander Art Award.
 In August 2009 he featured in a two-man The First Astronomers show with astrophysicist Ray Norris at the Darwin Festival, and in November 2009 he was prominent in the Message Stick episode on Aboriginal astronomy produced by ABC TV.

 In 2020, the International Astronomical Union's Working Group for Small Body Nomenclature formally approved the asteroid 1979 MR_{2} as 7630 Yidumduma in honour of his sharing and promotion of traditional Wardaman astronomical knowledge through film, television, and books, including Dark Sparkers and Four Circles.

+Harney was appointed a Member of the Order of Australia in the 2026 Australia Day Honours.